Frequently Asked Questions About Advanced Diagnostics for Canadians

 How accurate are these tests?

 Every test has known limitations, and Dr. Sanei explains these clearly before making any recommendation.
 Multi-cancer early detection tests currently detect cancer signals with sensitivity ranging from approximately 40 to 90 percent across different cancer types, which means some cancers, particularly at early stages, may not be detected.
 Pharmacogenomic tests predict medication response with approximately 70 to 90 percent accuracy depending on the drug class.
-Comprehensive biomarker panels are highly sensitive for detecting patterns that routine bloodwork misses, but they are screening tools, not diagnostic conclusions.
-Understanding these limitations is part of what the consultation is for.
-A test result is always interpreted in the context of your full health picture, not in isolation.
+Comprehensive biomarker panels are highly sensitive for detecting patterns that routine bloodwork may miss, but they are screening tools, not diagnostic conclusions.

 Timeline